ondrui/TypeScript-project-ExpressServer/README.md

 **This is a very basic app that uses TypeScript, Express.js, Node.js.
 This app starts server with auth, routing and listens on port 3000 for connections.**

+* app used some advanced TS features: decorators, classes, enum

 ## Scripts

 Install node modules